 Artisanal batch distillation, also considered as a Nonino-inspired method, requires a fresh primary product, fermented at a controlled temperature and immediately followed by distillation, avoiding silage (fermented cattle food) and the formation of methyl alcohol and demethylation.
 Most Grappa distilleries use continuous industrial machinery that is automatic, calibrated in advance and involves the constant feeding of raw material through the distillation machinery.
 The vinaccia is added without the distiller being able to control or intervene in the process during distillation.
 As the removal of the ‘heads’ and the ‘tails’ is pre-programmed, the final product lacks the freshness and characteristics that for Nonino are two of the most important parts of the process.

-The final part of the process is the ageing in different wooden barrels.
+Finally, the distilled Grappa is left to rest in vats for six months.
+Some Grappa’s goes through an ageing process in different wooden barrels.
 At Nonino they use 1855 barrels made of Nevers, Limousin and Grésigne oak, former Sherry barrels, and acacia, wild cherry and pear barrels.
 After ageing, the distillates are bottled without the addition of flavour and colour additives.
 However, some companies purchase full-proof Grappa from another company and dilute it with demineralised water, which, sadly, allows them, by law, to claim it as their own.